FUE Hair Transplant Timeline

 Regarding minoxidil’s effectiveness in stimulating new hair growth, the investigators found it:

-This means there was an overall efficacy rate of 84.3% for the minoxidil topical solution.
+This indicates an overall efficacy rate of 84.3% for the minoxidil topical solution.

 Oral minoxidil can be an alternative treatment in healthy men and women who cannot tolerate or comply with the topical solution.
 Minoxidil for men is also considered for those concerned about or have already experienced sexual side effects from finasteride medication for hair loss.

-Minoxidil tablets for hair loss are always prescribed as a low-dose medication.
-Oral minoxidil hair regrowth prescriptions are far below the 10 to 40mg average daily dosage (with a maximum of 100mg per day) used for hypertension.
+Minoxidil tablets for hair loss are always prescribed as a low-dose medication. [hide behind read more] Oral minoxidil hair regrowth prescriptions are far below the 10 to 40mg average daily dosage (with a maximum of 100mg per day) used for hypertension.
 This means they can be prescribed for long-term usage — an essential part of maintaining the hair growth effects of minoxidil.

 Select patients also experience the following side effects from the medication: